 The Tri-Fold Tonneau Cover (if equipped) may prevent Electronic Tailgate Release if installed.
 The Tonneau Cover must be removed or folded up before releasing the tailgate.
-Refer to "Tri-Fold Tonneau Cover - If Equipped" in "Getting To Know Your Vehicle" for further information.
+Refer to "Tri-Fold Tonneau Cover-If Equipped" in this chapter for further information.